aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/tables/set-the-comment-of-table-or-list-object-inside-the-worksheet/_index.md

 {{% /alert %}}
 ## **Set the Comment of Table or List Object inside the Worksheet**
-The following sample code loads the source excel file and sets the comment of the first table or list object inside the worksheet.
+The following sample code loads the source **Excel** file and sets the comment of the first table or list object inside the worksheet.

 {{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-C-main-SetCommentOfTableOrListObject-new.cpp" >}}
 {{< app/cells/assistant language="cpp" >}}